RackHD/docs/docs/rackhd/ubuntu_package_installation.rst

 * eth0 - assign IP address as appropriate for the environment, or you can use DHCP

 * eth1 static ( 172.31.128.0/22 )

   this is the 'default'. it can be changed, but more than one file needs to be changed.)

+#######

+**UBUNTU 16.04**

+Start with an Ubuntu xenial(16.04) instance with 2 nics:

+* ens160 for the 'public' network - providing access to RackHD APIs, and providing routed (layer3) access to out of band network for machines under management

+* ens192 for dhcp/pxe to boot/configure the machines

+edit the network:

+* ens160 - assign IP address as appropriate for the environment, or you can use DHCP

+* ens192 static ( 172.31.128.0/22 )

+  this is the 'default'. it can be changed, but more than one file needs to be changed.)